Sew a Tote Bag

 Fold one end of one of your straps under by 0.5 inches (1.3 cm).
 Press it (this will help it to stay in place and make it easier to sew).
 Make sure to press down hard on your iron as you're pressing your webbing: this will make the fold very crisp.

-Now, place this end of the webbing on your bag so that it's 2 inches (5 cm) from one side seam of the bag and 1.5 inches (3.8 cm) down from the top edge of the bag.
+Now, place this end of the webbing on your bag so that it's 2 inches (5 cm) from one side seam and 1.5 inches (3.8 cm) down from the top edge of the bag.
 Pin it in place with two pins.
 You will find your straps easier to pin and sew if you place your pins exactly as I have in the photo below.
 Make sure that you don't accidentally pin your bag closed: you just want to pin your strap to one side of your bag!

 Do the same process with the other end of your strap.
 Make sure that you don't twist the webbing: you don't want to have a twisted strap!